PureConcentratedSpite/world-navigatorST/README.md

 - Combine with World Info, for a somewhat grounded AI that can return lore regarding mapped entries to craft a narrative.

 **Warning:**
-- Manual entries cannot be added to Lorebooks with these mappings due to no inherent coordinate functionality.
+- Manual entries cannot be added to Lorebooks with these mappings due to no inherent coordinate functionality present in World Info.
 - There is a way to add the coordinates to entries from ST; but they would be present in plain text within any entries added (Will write a guide as part of todo list)

 **Setup:**